abney/selkie/docs/source/cld/corpus/langdb.rst

 Overview
 --------

-The database in seal.data.langdb is compiled by merging data from the *Ethnologue,* from the Library of Congress's official ISO 639-2 database, and from Panlex.
+The database in selkie.data.langdb is compiled by merging data from the *Ethnologue,* from the Library of Congress's official ISO 639-2 database, and from Panlex.
 It uses the iso-639-2 and iso-639-3 packages.

 The database is called languages::

-   >>> from seal.data.langdb import languages
+   >>> from selkie.data.langdb import languages

 The information in languages exactly reflects the published databases, with the following exceptions: